-Thank you for purchasing this CLARKE Stove which is DEFRA approved for use in a smoke-controlled area.
+Thank you for purchasing this CLARKE Stove which is approved for use in smoke-controlled zones.
 It is designed and produced according to the standard EN13240+Amendment A2:2004.

-The stove is supplied with various loose components including the lining panels, baffle plate, the grate with the retainer, ash pan, and operation tool for fitting by the owner.
+The stove is supplied with various loose components including the lining panels, baffle plate, the grate with the retainer, ash pan, and operation tool which require checking for correct fitting before installation.